-- Preparation of digital images takes much less time than traditional methods.
+- The preparation of digital images takes much less time than traditional methods.

 - Digital X-ray provides a clear and reliable diagnosis and makes the diagnosis more visible and understandable for patients.

-- Premature detection and treatment of dental problems can save time, money and eliminate discomfort.
+- Premature detection and treatment of dental problems can save time, and money and eliminate discomfort.

-- Digital radiographs of teeth are more environmentally friendly than traditional X-Rays, as there is no need to use developer and other chemicals.
+- Digital radiographs of teeth are more environmentally friendly than traditional X-Rays, as there is no need to use developers and other chemicals.

 - Digital sensors and photostimulating phosphor plates are more sensitive to X-ray radiation and require 60 to 80 percent less radiation than film.
 This technology holds the principle of achieving results with the minimum possible impact that maintains radiation safety.